yeasy/cello-archived/docs/deployment.md

 # Deployment

-There are two kinds of nodes :
+There are two kinds of nodes:

 * Master Node
 * Compute (Work) Node